-To access details for a particular batch, select one of the batches from the list and then click the 'View Mix Trace' button (the button is only available once a mix log is selected by pressing on its line).
-This will then display the mix trace page (see Figure 42).
+To access details for a particular batch, select one of the batches from the list and then click the 'Mix Trace' button (see Figure 12, the button is only available once a mix log is selected by pressing on its line).
+This will then display the mix trace page (see Figure 40, Figure 41 and Figure 42).